sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 Mu huffed.
 "Fiiiine.
 We'll do it your way."

 "Thanks.
 Here."
 Hat Kid pulled something new from the backpack - it looked to be a lunch box of some kind.
-"Cooking Cat schmoozed up to me with a bunch of food.
+"Cooking Cat schmoozed up to me with a bunch of food to get me to stay a while longer.
 I thought I'd pack some for you.
-So you wouldn't have to go stealing anything."
+So you don't have to go stealing anything."

 Mustache Girl eyed the box suspiciously. "...
 What's the catch?"